(905) 206 - 9080 1150 Eglinton Ave, East, Suite #211

 Stunt Driving Ticket in Ontario – What You Need to Know

-If you have received a stunt driving ticket in Ontario, it’s important to understand the charge, immediate penalties, long-term consequences, and your legal options.
-Traffic Law Paralegal Services defends drivers across Mississauga, Toronto, Brampton, and Ontario to protect their license, insurance, and driving record.
+If you have received a stunt driving ticket in Ontario, it is critical to evaluate the structural components of the allegation, immediate administrative penalties, and your legal defense options.
+Traffic Law Paralegal Services provides strategic representation across Mississauga, Toronto, Brampton, and all Ontario provincial courts to protect your driver's license and driving record.

 Understanding Stunt Driving Charges in Ontario

-• 40 km/h or more in areas where the speed limit is below 80 km/h
+• 40 km/h or more in zones where the speed limit is lower than 80 km/h

-• 50 km/h or more in areas where the speed limit is 80 km/h or higher
+• 50 km/h or more in zones where the speed limit is 80 km/h or higher

 What Constitutes Stunt Driving in Ontario?